JamesNK/BookOfDotNetOSS/docs/introduction.md

 # Introduction

-This documention provides recommendations for developers to create strong and stable .NET OSS libraries.
-The focus of the documentation is not on *how* to do something - creating a NuGet package for example - but *what* you should do when creating a NuGet package and *why*.
-More information is provided after each section via links to detailed documentation and references.
+The Book of .NET OSS provides recommendations for developers to create strong and stable .NET OSS libraries.
+This documentation focuses on *what* and the *why* when building a .NET library, not *how*.
+After each topic there are links to more information, usually to detailed documentation and references.

 ## Recommendations

-The Book of .NET OSS provides a brief description of each topic to introduce why it is important, and then gives a list of recommendations for your OSS project using **Do**, **Consider**, **Avoid** and **Do not**.
+With each topic there is a list of recommendations for your OSS project using **Do**, **Consider**, **Avoid** and **Do not**.
 The wording of each recommendation indicates how strongly it should be followed.
 For example a **Do** recommendation is one that should almost always be followed:

 **✔️ DO** choose an [OSS license](https://choosealicense.com/).